 Network geometry is an important framework that can explain many structural properties of real networks.
 In the past, the question if real networks are geometric was framed as being binary: They are or they are not.
-However, recent results [25] indicate that the transition between these regimes is in fact not as hard for finite sized networks, and the existence of a quasi geometric-regime was conjectured.
-In this region, the clustering vanishes in the thermodynamic limit, implying that geometry is lost, but it does so very slowly as a function of the system size, which means that for real network, which are of finite size, clustering is significant.
+However, recent results [25] indicate that the transition between these regimes is, in fact, not as hard for finite-sized networks, and the existence of a quasi-geometric-regime was conjectured.
+In this region, the clustering vanishes in the thermodynamic limit, implying that geometry is lost, but it does so very slowly as a function of the system size, which means that for real networks, which are of finite size, clustering is significant.
 In this paper, we studied what this implies for the geometricity of a network.

-We extended Mercator, an accurate and efficient tool for network embeddings based on the Popularity×Similarity S^1 -model, to the weak coupling regime.
-We then showed that, in the quasi-geometric region, the tool is able to recover a significant amount of geometric information only from the topology of the network.
+We extended Mercator, an accurate and efficient tool for network embeddings based on the popularity $\times$ similarity $\mathbb{S}^1$ model, to the weak coupling regime.
+We then showed that, in the quasigeometric region, the tool is able to recover a significant amount of geometric information from the topology of the network alone.
 This implies that the geometry is indeed relevant in this regime.
-Only when the coupling is very close to zero does the geometricity completely vanish.
+Only when the coupling strength is very close to zero does the geometricity completely vanish.
 Here, the properties of the network can be explained by the soft configuration model.
-On the basis of these findings we define three classes of networks: (class-I) Those with weak geometric coupling where the topology is completely defined by the degrees, (class-II) those with weak geometric coupling but where the similarity dimension also plays a role in defining the topology and (class-III) those with strong geometric coupling where the similarity dimensions is very important.
-We show that real networks are represented in all three of these categories, which means that it is important to take them all into account when discussing the geometry of real networks.
-We show that the presence of triangles in finite non-geometric random graphs allows for the definition of an effective geometry by Mercator.
-This geometry does, therefore, not reflect the original underlying geometry, which is absent, but can still be useful for information routing problems.
-Future work might investigate if this effective geometry can also be used in other tasks, for example link prediction.
+On the basis of these findings, we define three classes of networks: type I: those with weak geometric coupling where the topology is completely defined by the degrees; type II: those with weak geometric coupling but where the similarity dimension also plays a role in defining the topology; and type III: those with strong geometric coupling where the similarity dimensions is very important.
+We show that real networks are represented in all three categories, which means that it is important to take them all into account when discussing the geometry of real networks.
+We show that the presence of triangles in finite nongeometric random graphs allows for the definition of an effective geometry by Mercator.
+This geometry does not reflect the original underlying geometry, which is absent, but can still be useful for information routing problems.
+Future work might investigate if this effective geometry can also be used in other tasks, for example, link prediction.

-All in all, this paper shows that the discussion of whether networks are geometric or not is limiting because the transition between these two extremes is not abrupt for finite sized networks.
-Indeed, many real networks are better described as being quasi-geometric, and even a weak geometric coupling can imply that geometric information is stored in the topology of a network.
+All in all, this paper shows that the discussion of whether networks are geometric or not is limiting because the transition between these two extremes is not abrupt.
+Indeed, many real networks are better described as being quasigeometric, and even a weak geometric coupling can imply that geometric information is stored in the topology of a network.